Eclipse 500/550 Personalized Training Programs

 The core type rating ground and flight training is normally accomplished in 10 days.
 The program is designed to give an experienced jet pilot the FAA minimum required training (7 flights and 16 hours) in order to be recommended to take the FAA Type Rating check ride.
 Pilots transitioning to their first jet type rating or pilots needing a little more practice may need Extra Training Days in order to demonstrate the skills in accordance with the ATP / Type Rating Practical Test Standards (PTS).
 This is where Norton Aviation’s experienced instructors are of great value.
 We have type rated more first-time jet pilots than anyone.
-We know how to efficiently train pilots from ages 24 to 87, from professional to private, and we will end up saving you time, money, and frustration during the process.
+We efficiently train pilots of all ages, from professional to private, and we save you time, money, and frustration during the process.

 Norton Aviation’s program is tailored to fit your needs and can be performed in your aircraft at any location you desire.
 The schedule is up to you and we can complete your training in minimum time or at a pace that best fits your learning curve and lifestyle.
 Most important is for you to feel comfortable and safe in the Eclipse 500.